zilishen/documentation/templates/style-guide.md

 This document provides guidelines specific to documenting F5 NGINX products and open-source projects.

+- Follow American English spelling and conventions.
+For spelling reference, use the [American Heritage Dictionary](https://ahdictionary.com/).
-When the NGINX style guide does not cover a style, refer next to the [Microsoft Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) for user-facing content, and then to the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html).
-We use standard American spelling, and our preferred dictionary is the [American Heritage Dictionary](https://ahdictionary.com/).
+- When the NGINX style guide does not cover a style, refer next to the [Microsoft Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) for user-facing content, and then to the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html).

 When writing documentation for our project, align with the default guide's voice and tone.